Hugo Gottesmann: Career in the United States

 In 1933, Gottesmann was fired from all of his positions: as conductor at Radio-Wien; as professor at the Akademie für Musik; and his lifetime contract as concertmaster and conductor with the Wiener Sinfonie-Orchester.
 One reason given for this action was the patronage of the Gottesmann Quartet and the Wiener Sinfonie-Orchester by Hugo Breitner, Austria's unpopular Counselor of Finance (1919-1932).
 Breitner, known as the architect of Red Vienna, had instituted a progressive luxury tax on the propertied class to provide housing for the poor.
 Gottesmann took legal action but there is no known documentation of a settlement.
 Another reason given for the firing was his Jewish ethnicity.
 Gottesmann accepted conducting opportunities with the Gôteborg Summer Orchestra in Sweden and the Augusteo Orchestra in Rome.
 In 1936 he immigrated to the United States.

 In New York, Gottesmann performed regularly on WQXR-FM.
 He freelanced with various orchestras such as the Leopold Stokowski Orchestra.
 He led the second violin section of the Busch Chamber Players and Little Symphony.

 In 1942, Gottesmann replaced Robert Mann on the faculty of the Bay View Summer College of Liberal Arts in Bay View, Michigan, now known as the Bay View Music Festival.
 The school was connected with Albion College.
 Gottesmann taught violin and performed as soloist and leader of the string quartet.
-Daniel Majeske studied with Gottesmann in 1948-9 before joining the Cleveland Orchestra in 1955 where he served as Concermaster from 1969-1993.
+Daniel Majeske studied with Gottesmann in 1948-9 before joining the Cleveland Orchestra in 1955 where he served as Concertmaster from 1969-1993.
 Peter Sparling, leading dancer with Martha Graham and Distinguished Professor at U-M, was another student of Gottemann in Bay View.
 Gottesmann remained with the festival 28 years until his death.
 In 1946, Adolf Busch asked Gottesmann to join the Busch Quartet as violist.
 For the next six years, he performed in New York and toured the British Isles, Europe, and South America with the group.
 Beside concert appearances, he made recordings and performed radio broadcasts.
 The recording of Beethoven's String Quartet Op.59, No. 3. he made with the group in 1951 was awarded the Deutscher Schallplattenpreis when it was re-released November 1, 1998.
 Author Tully Potter states that the high quality of Gottesmann's playing can be assessed from the 1949 recording of Brahms' String Quartet No. 3 in B♭ major, Op.
 67. The 1949 recording of Brahms' Piano Quartet in G minor.
 Op.25 with Adolf Busch, Hermann Busch, Hugo Gottesmann, and Rudolf Serkin is highly regarded.

 When Adolf Busch's death forced the Busch Quartet to disband in 1952, Igor Buketoff offered Gottesmann the concertmaster position of the Fort Wayne Philharmonic.
 During Gottesmann's Fort Wayne tenure, Yehudi Menuhin, Nathan Milstein, Isaac Stern and Rudolf Serkin soloed with the orchestra.
 Gottesmann also conducted ballet performances and led the string quartet.